Dennis Canon: History and purpose

 The Supreme Court went on to state (in response to the dissent):

 The neutral principles approach cannot be said to "inhibit" the free exercise of religion, any more than do other neutral provisions of state law governing the manner in which churches own property, hire employees, or purchase goods.
 Under the neutral principles approach, the outcome of a church property dispute is not foreordained.
 At any time before the dispute erupts, the parties can ensure, if they so desire, that the faction loyal to the hierarchical church will retain the church property.
 They can modify the deeds or the corporate charter to include a right of reversion or trust in favor of the general church.
 Alternatively, the constitution of the general church can be made to recite an express trust in favor of the denominational church.
 The burden involved in taking such steps will be minimal.
 And the civil courts will be bound to give effect to the result indicated by the parties, provided it is embodied in some legally cognizable form.

 As such, the Dennis Canon was written in response to the Supreme Court's ruling, by modifying TEC's Canons in an attempt to create an express trust in favor of TEC should a faction of a local parish seek to withdraw from TEC.
 The Episcopal Church maintains that, legally, any officer of any official institution must maintain his or her fiduciary trust responsibility on behalf of the Episcopal Church.

 Litigation

 In recent years, some Episcopalians have challenged the Episcopal Church over its doctrine, discipline, and worship.
 Because of these disputes, parishes and five entire dioceses have made attempts to sever ties with the rest of the Episcopal Church.
 The Episcopal Church maintains that these groups cannot dissociate, only individuals can.
 Therefore, Episcopal Church leaders assert that they have attempted to take property and assets with them.
 Those groups that have left maintain that most of these properties and assets were established long before the Dennis Canon by loyal Episcopalians that would not recognize the theological innovations of the modern Episcopal Church.

-To date, there have been a number of court cases either challenging or seeking to enforce the Dennis Cannon and few of them are entirely resolved.
+To date, there have been a number of court cases either challenging or seeking to enforce the Dennis Canon and few of them are entirely resolved.